ska-sa/tango-simlib/README.rst

 XMI file, a basic simulator with randomly varying attributes and no-op command handlers can be generated with no further coding.
-Attribute simulation parameters and simple command behaviour can be specified using a *Simulator Description Datafile* (SIMDD_).
+Attribute simulation parameters and simple command behaviour can be specified using a *Simulator Description Datafile* (SimDD_).
 The format of this file is currently a working proposal and subject to change.
 A more formal format specification is being worked on.

 Note that ``tango-simlib`` does not generate simulator code.
 Rather, the simulator's behaviour is driven by the description data at run-time using *Python*'s dynamic programming features.
-If the description files (XMI or SIMDD) are modified, the simulator device server only needs to be restarted for the changes to take effect.
+If the description files (XMI or SimDD) are modified, the simulator device server only needs to be restarted for the changes to take effect.